JanWilczek/wolf-sound-blog/single-pages/privacy-policy.md

 permalink: /privacy-policy/
 ---

-effective from December 9, 2024.
+effective from January 3, 2025.

 **Warning: This document has been translated to English for convenience.
 However, its binding form is Polish.**